What Is Cytomegalovirus?

 For example, a serious CMV infection before birth may cause lifelong developmental problems.
-But CMV infection in teens may last only 2 to 3 weeks and cause no lasting problems.
+But cytomegalovirus infection in teens may last only 2 to 3 weeks and cause no lasting problems.

-Once a person has the infection, the virus stays in the body, lying dormant (not active).
+After a person has the infection, the virus stays in the body, lying dormant (not active).
 It can become "reactivated" (come back) weeks or years later.
-In people with very weakened immune systems (such as those with AIDS, or people getting chemotherapy), the reactivated virus may cause serious illness.
+In people with very weak immune systems (such as people who have AIDS or who get chemotherapy), the reactivated virus may cause serious illness.
 Most people, though, will not get symptoms of CMV again.

 Is CMV Contagious?